Staff profile - Andrew Scott

 |Campus:||D5.12, Melbourne Burwood Campus|

-Andrew commenced at Deakin in 2011 following 10 years as a prominent full-time University Lecturer then Senior Lecturer elsewhere.
-He teaches Australian politics, international comparative politics, economic policy, social policy, and political history.
+Andrew teaches Australian politics, international comparative politics, economic policy, social policy, and political history.
 His books and articles have been extensively discussed in Australia and overseas.
 Andrew's approach draws from his experience before entering academia as a senior national policy adviser on employment and training issues, as a research officer for a major trade union and as an elected student leader.
-He is enquiring into lessons for Australia from the continuing policy achievements of Sweden and other nations of Nordic Europe including through their: reduction of income and wealth inequalities, reduction of child poverty, democratising of access to public education, adoption of more family-friendly workplace arrangements and provision of comprehensive paid parental leave.
+His fifth book, Northern Lights, expresses the results of his enquiry into lessons for Australia from the continuing policy achievements of Sweden and other nations of Nordic Europe including through their: reduction of income and wealth inequalities, reduction of child poverty, democratising of access to public education, adoption of more family-friendly workplace arrangements; provision of comprehensive paid parental leave; support for employment transitions of mature-aged workers; and fair, sustainable management of natural resource wealth.

 - Bachelor of Arts, University of Melbourne, 1991